 Once the product return is processed, the replaced goods will stay in the inventory and also need to be managed properly to avoid pileups.
 Possibly these could be resold, recycled, remanufactured or taken into spare parts.

-RMA in MRPEasy
+RMA in MRPeasy

-MRPEasy manufacturing resource planning software (MRP software) manages all the sides of the Return Merchandise Authorization process.
-It keeps track of the return from initial request and issuing RMA number through inspection to solution along with creating service orders, booking replacement goods, tracking inventory of returned items, creating shipping documents and invoices for repairs or refunds when necessary and much more.
+MRPeasy manufacturing resource planning software (MRP software) manages all the sides of the Return Merchandise Authorization process.
+It keeps track of the return from initial request and issuing RMA number through inspection to the solution along with creating service orders, booking replacement goods, tracking inventory of returned items, creating shipping documents and invoices for repairs or refunds when necessary and much more.